lagoshny/ngx-hateoas-client/migration-guide.md

 - Now need change class imports from `@lagoshny/ngx-hal-client` to `@lagoshny/ngx-hateoas-client`.

-  Use `replaceAll` command with code editor.
+  Use `replaceAll` command with a code editor.

 - Do all `RestService` changes described [below](#RestService).